-$2. \ {\rm ''Members\ of}\ Boryokudan''\ refer\ to\ members\ or\ quasi-members\ of\ Boryokudan\ and\ others\ around\ them.$
+2. "Members of Boryokudan" refer to members or quasi-members of Boryokudan and others around them.

 3. "Percentage of members of Boryokudan" refers to the percentage of members of Boryokudan among the total number of cleared persons.
+Source: Criminal Statistics of the National Police Agency

-Chapter 3 Financial and Economic Offenses
+Chapter 4 Financial and Economic Offenses